idarahu/DE-project/Design.md

 ## Graph

-To design the graph database, we used the labeled property graph model instead of RDF.
+To design the graph database, the labeled property graph model is used instead of RDF.
 It makes the graph look more concise and allows to specify properties next to nodes and edges.

 The database is designed to answer queries about relationships between authors (co-authorship), between authors and affiliations (employment), publications and scientific domains, and publications and venues.
 This is a sample list of queries that a user might be intrested in: